Visiting Great Basin National Park? You don’t want to miss these things to do.

-In one day, we stood on top of the second highest peak in Nevada, saw glaciers (yes glaciers!), explored a cave system with some of the most unique and rare features, and stood next to the longest lived life forms on earth, the Bristlecone pines.
+In one day, we stood on top of the second-highest peak in Nevada, saw glaciers (yes glaciers in Nevada!), explored a cave system with unique and rare features, and stood next to the longest-lived life forms on earth, the Bristlecone pines.

 Book online here, and do it in advance because spots fill up fast.
 In the summer, you’ll want to book 3-4 weeks ahead for weekends and 1-2 weeks ahead for weekdays.